elllie/bytesizecs/chapters/0-Introduction/Appendix-StudentQs0.md

 The terminal gets confused if the command you're giving it is even one character off (see above.)
 If you're getting a strange error, it's possible that you spelled things wrong.
 Note that commands are also **case-sensitive.** (`PYTHON` ≠ `python`.)

+#### Common error: "No such file or directory"
+`No such file or directory` means that the terminal couldn't find the thing you want to use/work on.
+This is most commonly due to a typo in your noun.
+Check to see whether you are in the right folder and make sure you spelled everything correctly.

 ## Writing code and using the terminal is intimidating!
 Isn't there a less scary way where I can just click buttons?

+There are ways you can run Python by clicking buttons, but they are actually more complicated than typing in your terminal.
+The act of clicking a button does many more things inside the computer than just telling it `python my_program.py` which means there are many more moving pieces that can break.
+The buttons often don't work the way you expect and it's very difficult to isolate the problem.
+With the terminal, you can read exactly what's happening at any given moment.

 ## Who made the first programming language?

+The first modern programming language is widely considered to be [COBOL](https://en.wikipedia.org/wiki/COBOL), based on work conducted in the 1950s by [Grace Hopper](https://en.wikipedia.org/wiki/Grace_Hopper).
+COBOL is actually [still in use today!](https://www.theverge.com/2020/4/14/21219561/coronavirus-pandemic-unemployment-systems-cobol-legacy-software-infrastructure)

 ## How are programming languages developed?
 For what purposes are they created?

+Programming languages are developed for all kinds of reasons by all kinds of people.
+Anyone who wants to can create a programming language.
+The process involves a series of decisions regarding what you want your language to do and how it should handle various use cases.

+There are also people whose entire field of study revolves around programming languages.

 ## What makes Python special?